RSchueder/dflowutil/README.md

 # dflowutil
 Utilities for Delft3D FLOW Flexible Mesh in python.
-It contains utilities useful for both hydrodynamic and water quality simulations
+It contains utilities useful for both hydrodynamic and water quality simulations.

 A list of implemented classes is as follows:
  * DFMWAQModel()